klieret/AnkiPandas/README.rst

 **Pros**:

-* Use pandas to easily analize or manipulate your Anki collection
+* Use pandas to easily analyze or manipulate your Anki collection
 * Just one line of code to get started
 * Bring together information about cards_, notes_, models_, decks_ in just one table!
 * Easy installation (independent from your anki installation)